 Climate and Vegetation

-The duration and temperature of the growing season clearly separates succulent Karoo from other biomes.
-The Tanqua Karoo (Region) is one of the most arid sections of the Karoo.
-Isohyets of mean annual rainfall (mm) for the Karoo indicate that the Tankwa National Park falls into the 0-100mm range (Venter et al. 1986), with 25% of the mean annual precipitation in summer.
-In contrast the higher lying regions, within the Roggeveld Escarpment, receive up to five times more rain annually.
+The duration and temperature of the growing season separates the Succulent Karoo from other biomes.
+The Tankwa Karoo (Region) is one of the most arid sections of the Karoo.
+Isohyets of mean annual rainfall (mm) for the Karoo indicate that the Tankwa-Karoo National Park falls into the 0-100mm range (Venter et al. 1986), with 25% of the mean annual precipitation in summer.
+In contrast, the higher lying regions within the Roggeveld Escarpment, receive up to five times more rain annually.

-The mean July minimum temperature is 5°C-7°C (lowest measured 0°C), and the mean January maximum temperature is 38.9°C (highest measured 46°C).
+The mean July minimum temperature is 6°C (lowest measured -1°C), and the mean January maximum temperature is 38°C (highest measured 50°C).
 The highest average maximum temperatures occur from November to March with the hottest months being January and February.
 The highest wind speeds occur from October to March.

 Planning Your Visit

-Spring is best: Birding is at its peak from August to October, when the region may also unpredictably burst into flower.
+Birding season is at its peak from August to October, when the region may also unpredictably burst into flower.
 However, the majority of the specials (with the possible exception of Black-headed Canary, Ludwig’s Bustard and Black-eared Finchlark) are accessible year-round with a little effort.